Gaming Setup With Computer and Chair

 Epic Games was founded by Tim Sweeney, who serves as the company's CEO.

-Following the most recent funding round in August 2022, it's estimated that Sweeney owns around 28% of the company.
+Following its funding round in August 2022, Sweeney was estimated to own around 28% of the company.
+His stake likely was reduced to around 20-25% following the Disney investment.

 In addition to Sweeney, Tencent, Sony, Disney, and 41 other private equity firms, as well as employees of Epic Games, likely own some portion of the company via stock options and other compensation incentives.